xtealer/c-101/README.md

    - odd or even

 8. Get the SUM and PRODUCT of odd values in range of 20 to 400 (inclusive).

+9. Given a **int number**, get it's product from 1 to 12 multipliers.

+10.